HomeSpan/HomeSpan/docs/TVServices.md

 * `Characteristic::PowerModeSelection()` - this write-only Characteristic causes the text "View TV Settings" to appear in the Home App under the Settings page for a TV Accessory.
 When this text is pressed, the Home App sends an update with value=0 to `Characteristic::PowerModeSelection()` that can be read by HomeSpan using the usual `update()` method

+* `Characteristic::ActiveIdentifier()` - this numerical Characteristic is used to control the input source for the TV (e.g. HDMI-1, HDMI-2, Netflix, etc.).
+It is only used when input sources are defined and linked using `Service::InputSource()` (see below), in which case it is a *required* Characteristic

+### `Service::InputSource()`

+Use `Service::InputSource()` to create a new input source selection for the TV, such as HDMI-1, HDMI-2, Netflix, etc.  The use of `Service::InputSource()` is optional - it is perfectly okay to create a Television Service without the ability to select different Input Sources.
+However, if used, each Input Source Service added should be defined in the *same* Accessory as the Television Service to which it applies, and ***must*** be linked to that Television Service using `addLink()`.
+The Home App behaves unexpectedly if it finds any Input Source Services that are not linked to a Television Service.  `Service::InputSource()` support the following Characteristics: